nadrimajstor/micropython-wiki/Getting-Started.md

 To install these packages, use the following command:

-> pacman -S gcc-multilib readline git
+> pacman -S gcc readline git

 Then, clone the repository to your local machine: